25 of the best cold call openers that really work

 The first few seconds of a cold call can make or break your chance of success.
 You never get a second chance to make a first impression!

-Making an impact with your opening line is an art that can set the tone for the entire conversation.
+Finding the best cold call opening line is an art that can set the tone for the entire conversation.
 But you only have a few seconds to state your case - so the pressure is on.

 Would you like to know more?
 (Cold call joke for you there.)